 - Used needles or syringes used by another person?

-Drexel Medicine offers PrEP at our Family and Internal Medicine practices, in addition to Partnership Comprehensive Care Practice.
-Drexel Medicine's PrEP Navigator will help connect you to a PrEP provider and will offer additional resources and continued support.
+Drexel Partnership Comprehensive Care Practice's PrEP navigator will help connect you to a PrEP provider and will offer additional resources and continued support.

 Want to learn more or get connected to PrEP services?